mocalucy/smart-restaurant-crawler/README.md

 # 🗽 Smart Restaurant Crawler

 This project is a web crawler designed to extract, process, and analyze restaurant data.
 It gathers location, name, and other metadata for restaurants and supports further analysis using natural language processing and geolocation mapping.
+This project is a full pipeline built with **Python**, combining **web crawling**, **natural language processing (NLP)**, **SQL-style data handling**, and **Google Map API integration**.

 ## 📂 Project Structure